Getting fed up with expensive cable bills?

 “Hey we are giving you 500 channels, that’s why your bill is $90 a month.”

 I (and I think many of you) would rather pay $30 to get a handful of channels we actually watch than $90 for 500 channels most of which we don’t ever watch.

-I know many people (especially the elderlies) who just want a few local channels so they can keep up with the local news and weather.
+I know many people (especially senior citizens) who just want a few local channels so they can keep up with the local news and weather.

 The good news is that there are ways to watch local channels without paying hefty cable bills.

-There are even ways to watch local station without an antenna.
+There are even ways to watch local stations without an antenna.

 – Install an HD Antenna

 One of the simplest ways to watch local channels without cable is to simply purchase an antenna.